- SCUBA Instructor

 - Sailing Instructor

 University of Phoenix

 Purdue University at Indianapolis

 Chief Kühl obtained his Associate of Arts Degree in Criminal Justice from the University of Phoenix.
 Previously, he had majored in Mechanical Engineering and Psychology at Indiana University/Purdue University at Indianapolis.
 While at IUPUI, he instructed fellow students in undergraduate level math and calculus while still an undergraduate.
-He served as the President of the Student Senate, Vice-President of the Undergraduate Student Body, and President of the American Society of Mechanical Engineers among other positions.
-He is a firm believer in lifelong learning and is looking forward to continuing his studies once settled into his role at the Academy.
+He is a firm believer in lifelong learning and is continuing his studies in SCUBA specialities, Drone piloting, and commercial vessel certifications.

 His hobbies include power boating, SCUBA, target shooting, and home improvement projects.
-He is moving back to the St. Petersburg area from Winter Garden, FL where he was honored to serve as an officer in the Masonic Lodge and the Secretary of the City General Pension Board.
-He was also the Weapons Instructor and Rangemaster for the Clermont Battalion of Sea Cadets (Ages 8-17).
-He has one son, Kyle, who served proudly as a US Navy Cryptologist Technician.
+He moved back to the St. Petersburg area from Winter Garden, FL, where he was honored to serve as an officer in the Masonic Lodge and the Secretary of the City General Pension Board.
+He is married to his wife Teresa and they have one son, Kyle, who served proudly as a US Navy Cryptologist Technician.

 Employed since 2018